MusikAnimal/pageviews/CONTRIBUTING.md

 (development), and if it's not there it reads the `rev-manifest.json` to know what assets to source.

 ### Production
-Before making a pull request or pushing to master, remember to run `./node_modules/.bin/gulp production` so the assets are minified, concatenated, and versioned.
+Before making a pull request or pushing to master, remember to run `npm run build` so the assets are minified, concatenated, and versioned.

 For deployment instructions, see [Tool:Pageviews](https://wikitech.wikimedia.org/wiki/Tool:Pageviews) on Wikitech.org.